SafraPay MCP

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly states when to use: when data looks incomplete/stale despite an updated connection, differentiating provider-side problems from connection issues.
-No exclusions needed.
+Explicitly says when to use it: when data looks incomplete/stale despite updated connection.
+Distinguishes from connection-level status tool and explains it helps differentiate provider-side problems from connection issues.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.